SPAAM-community/AncientMetagenomeDir/ancientmetagenome-hostassociated/libraries/README.md

   corresponding ENA or SRA table.
 - Should be the lab ID used at sequencing as referred to in the publication (in cases when these differ, list both separated with a `/`).
+- :warning: in some cases sequencing centers will assign different library_ids for libraries sequenced multiple times (e.g. across different machines).
+  - Check a publication's methods and/or supplementary information for whether you should use the common part of two sequence runs as the library id.
+  - For exampleE.g.,
+  KNP001.A0101 and KNP001.A0101.161208, or PES001.B0101 and PES001.B0103.SG1.1,
+  are both

 ## strand_type